 Complete the following steps to determine the status of a power supply.
-The Brocade DCX 8510-4 has two power supplies.
+The Brocade DCX 8510-8 can have up to four power supplies.

 - Check the LED indicator on the power supply.
 The LED patterns may temporarily change during POST and other diagnostic tests; for information about how to interpret the LED patterns, refer to the following table.
 Be sure to check all the power supply modules. - 2.
 Check the power supply status by entering psshow.